mastodon/blog/content/posts/2025-09-11_quote_posts_are_here/index.md

 ### Notifications and revocation {#revoke}

 When someone quotes one of your posts, you’ll be notified.
-You can easily remove your quoted post from theirs, using the ••• Options menu.
+You can easily remove your original post from theirs, using the ••• Options menu.

 <video src="revoke.mp4" playsinline controls muted class="rounded-md shadow-lg"></video>

-Sometimes, removing a single post may not be enough.
+Sometimes, removing your post from a single quote may not be enough.
 If you believe someone is abusing the ability to quote you, you can also take the following actions:

 - Block the user.
 While this action won’t retroactively remove your post from posts the user has already published, it will prevent the user from quoting you in future posts.
 - Change the quote settings for your published post.
 The next section outlines how to do this.